kranil1989927/spring-boot_angular7_jwt/README.md

 I have used postgres, If you want to use other database change in the pom.xml and update the database properties as per database.
 3. clone angular-user-mgmt - Its a angular 7 project.
 4. Run 'npm install'
-5. If sucessfull rum 'ng serve -o' - this will run the application on http://localhost:4200
+5. If sucessfull run 'ng serve -o' - this will run the application on http://localhost:4200